cherry15/cc2022react/README.md

 I've also tried to be mindfull of Kent C Dodds Testing Trophy approach [Write tests.
 Not too many.
 Mostly integration](https://kentcdodds.com/blog/write-tests)

-I have discovered some limitations of CSS Modules with a dynamic active class so have reverted the CSS to regular CSS, there's probably a solution to this but I don't know it yet.
+I have discovered some limitations of CSS Modules with a dynamic active class so have reverted some of the CSS to regular CSS, there's probably a solution to this but I don't know it yet.
 Normally I would use SCSS for CSS but the create react app doesn't recommend this approach.

 Although I have learnt how to lazy load components I haven't done this because at the time it was an experimental feature, neither have I used Suspense for the same reason.